azat/chdig/Documentation/FAQ.md

     password: secret
 ```

-And later, instead of specifying `--url` (with password in plaintext, which is
+And later, instead of specifying `--url` (with password in plain-text, which is
 highly not recommended), you can use `chdig --connection prod`.

   [1]: https://github.com/ClickHouse/ClickHouse/pull/45715